Louisiana Foster Caregivers Pay Significant Costs of Care

 Our tiny baby in foster care requires $61.80 of formula and $26.40 for diapers each month.
 Even for the smallest baby, using inexpensive formula and generic diapers, the cost of formula and diapers is $88.20 per month.
 The Louisiana foster care board rate designates $61.50 for “diapers and formula.”
 The shortfall which the foster parents of smallest babies must cover for these two items is $26.70 per month or $320.40 per year.

-Time for my third cup of coffee, but, already we have established that no right-minded person has any reason to believe a person becomes a foster parent for the money – especially not in Louisiana, which has a foster care board rate that lags the nation.
+Time for my third cup of coffee, but, already we have established that no right-minded person has any reason to believe a person becomes a foster caregiver for the money – especially not in Louisiana, which has a foster care board rate that lags the nation.

 There is a final factor we must consider this morning before we close our consideration of Louisiana’s reimbursement for diapers and formula for babies in foster care.
 Babies grow.